Environmental toxicants and fetal development: Lead

 The developing nervous system of the fetus is particularly vulnerable to lead toxicity.
-Neurological toxicity is observed in children of exposed women as a result of the ability of lead to cross the placental barrier.
+Neurological toxicity is observed in children of exposed women due to the ability of lead to cross the placental barrier.
 A special concern for pregnant women is that some of the bone lead accumulation is released into the blood during pregnancy.
 Several studies have provided evidence that even low maternal exposures to lead produce intellectual and behavioral deficits in children.